-Whether you sing along to the iconic ‘Did Somebody Say’ Just Eat advertisement or you have just purchased your next set of Gymshark leggings to follow the latest trend on social media, these game-changing brand giants have been successfully built through consistent delivery across all marketing communication channels.
+Whether you sing along to the iconic ‘Did Somebody Say’ Just Eat ad or you have just purchased your next set of Gymshark leggings.
+These game changing brand giants have been built through consistent delivery of assets and communication across all digital marketing channels.

-Whether you’re “Lovin’ It” or “Just Do (ing) It”, when it comes to building a consistent brand, here are some tips for you to consider…
+Whether you’re “Lovin’ It” or “Just Do (ing) It”, when it comes to building a brand, here are some tips for you to consider.

-- Brand guidelines: Establishing a clear set of brand guidelines that outlines tone of voice, logo usage, typeface, and colour palette, that can be distributed across the business and to ‘partners’.
+- Brand guidelines: Establishing a clear set of brand guidelines that outlines tone of voice, logo, typeface, and colours.
+Guidelines then can be distributed across the business.

 - Brand message: To develop a brand message that ensures consistency across all consumer touchpoints.
 Core messages should cover brand value, brand purpose, and brand mission as well as unique propositions.

-- Amplification: Once the brand message and guidelines have been built, they then need to be successfully implemented and amplified across all channels (digital, PR, website, and e-commerce, plus broadcast and media).
+- Amplification: Once the brand messaging has been built, they then need to be implemented across all channels (digital, PR, website, and e-commerce, plus broadcast and media).

 Don’t leave your brand open to (mis)interpretation.
-Developing consistency shapes how a brand is perceived externally and the same feelings should be felt by the consumer whether they are accessing your brand via digital or traditional marketing channels.
+Developing consistency shapes how a brand is perceived externally.
+Therefore, the same feelings should be felt by the consumer no matter the route they take to access your brand.
 Brand touchpoints should be unified and brand experiences for both potential and existing consumers fully aligned.

 Airbnb: “Storytelling is at the heart of everything we do.
-Airbnb is a community of guests and hosts, and people love Airbnb for each unique experience this offers.
-Telling our host and guest stories are our first approach to creating a campaign, whether this is integrating a larger campaign or starting a-fresh.”
+Airbnb is a community of guests and hosts, and people love Airbnb for each experience this offers.
+Telling our host stories are our first approach to creating a campaign.”

 Netflix: “Netflix and Chill”.
-Netflix has created a powerful brand identity that has revolutionised TV and film experiences through high-quality original content, which has created a plethora of followers.
+Netflix has created a powerful brand identity that has revolutionised TV experiences through high quality content, which has created a plethora of followers.

-Gymshark: This gym-wear brand has taken the social media world by storm, transforming its community into brand advocates and influencers.
-The brand has successfully leveraged the power of social media to create a community of gym enthusiasts.
+Gymshark: This gymwear brand has taken the social media world by storm, transforming its community into brand advocates.
+As a result, they have leveraged social to create a community of gym goers.